 Step 3: Remove Flaking Paint and Rust

-If you scrape, sand or remove old paint, you may release lead dust.
+If you scrape, sand, or remove old paint, you may release lead dust.
 Lead is toxic.
-Exposure to lead dust can cause serious illness, such as brain damage, especially in children.
+Exposure to lead dust can cause serious illnesses, such as brain damage, especially in children.
 Pregnant women should also avoid exposure.
 Wear a NIOSH-approved respirator to control lead exposure.
 Clean up carefully with a HEPA vacuum and a wet mop.
-Before you start, find out how to protect yourself by contacting the National Lead Hotline at 1-800-424-LEAD or log on to www.epa.gov/lead.
+Before you start, find out how to protect yourself by contacting the National Lead Hotline at 1-800-424-LEAD or go to www.epa.gov/lead.

 Wear a tight-fitting dust mask, safety goggles, and appropriate clothing that covers your skin for the entirety of the project.